Uppaal/detox-edit/README.md

+# Weight Editing for Toxicity Reduction

-This repository contains the code for the paper "DeTox: Toxic Subspace Projection for Model Editing".
+This repository contains the code for the paper "[DeTox: Toxic Subspace Projection for Model Editing](https://arxiv.org/abs/2405.13967)" (2024).

 ### Setup